typedb/typedb-ml/README.md

 ### Other
 - Example usage of Tensorboard for PyG `HeteroData`

-## Machine Learning Pipeline

-The pipeline is as follows:
-1. Extract data from `TypeDB` into Python [NetworkX](https://networkx.org) in-memory subgraphs by specifying multiple [TypeQL](https://github.com/vaticle/typeql) queries.
-2. Encode the nodes and edges of the NetworkX graphs
-3. Either (a) transform the encoded values into features, ready for input into a graph/geometric learning pipeline (for example the upcoming PyTorch implementation); or (b) Embed the encoded values according to the Types present in your database (TensorFlow only, PyTorch coming soon).
-This type-centric embedding is crucial to extracting the context explicitly captured in TypeDB's Type System.
-4. Feed the features to a learning algorithm (see below)
-5. Optionally, store the predictions made by the learner in TypeDB.
-These predictions can then be queried using TypeQL.
-This means we can trivially run more learning tasks over the knowledge base, including the newly made predictions.
-This is knowledge graph completion.

 ## Resources
 You may find the following resources useful, particularly to understand why KGLIB started:
 - [Strongly Typed Data for Machine Learning](https://www.youtube.com/watch?v=qhUyurWMiSQ) (YouTube, 2021)